GabrielFranciscoSM/GabrielFranciscoSM/README.md

 - Embed screenshots/GIFs for top projects (host in repo or on portfolio).
 - Polished one-line descriptions and metrics for each featured repo (I can generate them).
 - Add recruiter-style checklist (what to look at on the portfolio) and badges (Open to work, top tools).

-Made to be recruiter-friendly and portfolio-forward — tell me which enhancement you want first and I’ll update the README.md accordingly or push it to your repo for you.